Lavishq/Lavishq/README.md

 - ⚡ Fun fact: ...
 -->

-gm, Anon🐧🐧! im a passionate programmer with interests in zkml, cryptography and systems + chain security.
-Started to play online chess seriously from july-aug 2023, daily drive window manager linux, research security, tech and biohacking🐧🐧
+gm, Anon🐧🐧! im a passionate 23 yo programmer with interests in zkml, cryptography and systems + onchain security. i also to play online chess seriously from july-aug 2023, daily drive window manager linux, research security, tech and biohacking🐧🐧

 ## 💼 ExP